 The Klingon Forehead Problem

 Most notably the make-up of the Klingons was modified for TMP.
 In TOS their foreheads were flat exactly like those of humans.
-The only distinguishing mark was their beards, whereas in TMP and thereafter they had ridges on their foreheads, probably to emphasize their martial nature.
+The only distinguishing mark was their beards.
+In TMP and thereafter, however, the Klingons had ridges on their foreheads, to emphasize their being alien but probably also their martial nature.

-It was supposedly Gene Roddenberry's intention that they had always looked so, and that the restrictions of the old series just didn't allow to show them with the desired sophisticated make-up.
+It was supposedly Gene Roddenberry's intention that the Klingons species had always looked so, and that the technical and budgetary restrictions of the old series just didn't allow to show them with the desired sophisticated make-up.
 After all, we have to disregard other shortcomings of TOS likewise, such as the USS Constellation from "The Doomsday Machine" that looked on screen like the cheap plastic model it was and whose warp engines shook when the ship entered the Doomsday Machine.
-In the movies and in TNG the simple and straightforward solution was to consider the flat-headed Klingons a visual deficiency of TOS that had to be ignored.
+At the time of the movies and in TNG the simple and straightforward solution, in the ongoing Star Trek production as well as among fans, was to consider the flat-headed Klingons a visual deficiency of TOS that had to be ignored.

-The divergence is also explicitly hinted at in the DS9 episode.
-Moreover, Odo, Bashir and O'Brien don't even recognize the TOS Klingons who are sitting next to their table in the bar on K-7 as Klingons:
+Also, the divergence is explicitly hinted at in the DS9 episode.
+Odo, Bashir and O'Brien don't even recognize the TOS Klingons who are sitting next to their table in the bar on K-7 as Klingons:

 Bashir: "Those are Klingons?"